Contents:

 Foreign Language Requirements for the Concentration in Critical and Historical Studies

 Students admitted to the Musicology major in the Doctor of Philosophy program are required to demonstrate proficiency in understanding written musicological (or musicology-related) texts in German and either French or Italian.
 A student whose field of specialization requires a different language may petition the department to substitute it in place of French or Italian.
 Students are required to either pass an exam administered by the musicology department.
 Proficiency in one language is required upon entry to the program; proficiency in the other is required by the beginning of the second year.
-Up to four credits of language study at the 200-level or above may be used for degree credit.
+Up to four units of language study at the 200-level or above may be used for degree credit.

 See section 07.03.03 (Foreign Language Requirements – PhD) for more information.